WSGC Summer Undergraduate Research Program: Student Information

 Please note: Any housing or tuition fees are the responsibility of the student participant and are not arranged or funded by the Space Grant Summer Undergraduate Research Program (SURP).

-Questions about the Summer Undergraduate Research Program should be directed to Juan Carlos Chavez by sending e-mail to email@example.com.
+Questions about the Summer Undergraduate Research Program should be directed to Associate Director Juan-Carlos Chavez by sending e-mail to email@example.com.